How to Run No-Bot Meetings on Mac (Without Losing the Notes)

 According to Auto Interview AI's 2026 Enterprise Security Guide, 84% of meeting participants admit they hold back or change what they say once they notice an AI bot has joined the call.

-The takeaway: the very presence of the bot changes the conversation.
+The takeaway: the bot's mere presence changes the conversation.
 You may be trading candor and depth for convenience without realizing it.
+The cost is invisible because the bot still produces a clean-looking transcript — what's missing is everything people didn't say because they knew it was being recorded.

-The "I am being recorded" feeling kills psychological safety
+The "I'm being recorded" feeling kills psychological safety

 Google's re:Work research has long emphasized that the most productive teams share one trait: psychological safety.
 The freedom to be wrong, half-formed, or politically inconvenient.

 When a participant labeled "Notetaker" or "tl;dv bot" sits in the call, people instinctively run a quick mental loop: "This is being recorded, summarized by AI, and shared with someone."
 Then they stop speaking freely.
-This is not a flaw in the tool; it is a normal human response.
+This isn't a flaw in the tool — it's a normal human response.

 Before debating "to invite or not to invite," look at the meetings where inviting is barely an option to begin with:

-• Job interviews (you do not want candidates to feel surveilled)
+• Job interviews (you don't want candidates to feel surveilled)

-• One-on-ones and performance reviews (your direct report will not be honest with a third-party transcript running)
+• One-on-ones and performance reviews (your direct report won't be honest with a third-party transcript running)

 • Board meetings and HR-sensitive discussions (auto-uploading to external SaaS may violate your own compliance policy)